The latest ITDK release, 2017-08, currently consists of

 The hostnames file contains the hostname for every IP

 address in the router-level topology for which a successful reverse

 The node-geolocation file contains the geographic location for each node in the nodes file.
 We use MaxMind's GeoLite City database for the geographic mapping.

 We are in the process of expanding the ITDK with additional data that will combine router and AS-level views of the Internet topology.
 The AS link dataset will contain the set of AS links as inferred from combining the AS assignment and node datasets.
 The AS relationship dataset will contain the business relationship associated with each AS link in the AS link dataset.
 These datasets will be available in the coming months.

-Request Access to the CAIDA Internet Topology Data Kits and other Topology Datasets
+- Request Access to the restricted CAIDA Ark IPv4 Internet Topology Data Kits Dataset via IMPACT

-Access is granted to all available ITDK releases, not just this release.
-Two historical ITDK releases made in 2002 and 2003 are also available, though these datasets should be used with caution, as they were constructed using completely different procedures and using topology data collected on the now decommissioned skitter measurement infrastructure.
+Note that two historical ITDK releases made in 2002 and 2003 are also available as public datasets.
+These datasets should be used with caution, as they were constructed using completely different procedures and using topology data collected on the now decommissioned skitter measurement infrastructure.